netzkern/butler/docs/templateSurveys.md

 # Butler Template Surveys

 Your are able to create an interactive survey before your template is proceed.
-The results can be used as template variables.
+The results can be used inside the template.

 ## How to create a survey?